CROCODILE-DWARF: Assembly and Kinematics of Field Dwarf Galaxies with GADGET4-OSAKA: Results

-where $M_\mathrm{acc,peak}$ is the peak dark matter mass of accreted halos with merger ratios greater than $0.01$, and $M_\mathrm{main}$ is the dark matter mass of the main halo.
-Both masses refer to the subhalo mass identified with the \textsc{subfind} algorithm.
-The merger ratio is defined as the ratio of the dark matter mass of the accreted halo to that of the main halo at the time when the accreted halo reaches its peak dark matter mass.
-This metric effectively captures the contribution of both major and minor mergers to the final halo mass during the period when most gas and stellar mass form.
-To ensure that accreted halos are resolved with at least 100 particles, we only consider halos that reach their peak mass at $z<7$, when the main halo mass exceeds $10^8\,\Msun$.
+where $M_{\mathrm{acc,peak},i}$ is the peak dark matter mass of accreted halo $i$ with a mass ratio $\mu>0.01$, and $M_\mathrm{main}$ is the dark matter mass of the main halo.
+Both masses refer to the subhalo mass identified with the \textsc{subfind} algorithm. $\mu$ is defined as the ratio of the dark matter mass of the accreted halo to that of the main halo at the time when the accreted halo reaches its peak dark matter mass.
+This metric effectively captures the contribution of both major and minor mergers to the final halo mass during the period when most gases and stellar mass form.
+To ensure that accreted halos are resolved with at least 100 dark matter particles, we only consider halos that reach their peak mass at $z<7$, when the main halo masses exceed $10^8\,\Msun$.